 Japanese hospitality is based on anticipating consumer needs.
 As a customer, when you buy something, the staff will be so polite, bringing your paperbags right up to you after your purchase, and walking you to the door, while at the same time thanking you and bowing relentlessly.
-The Japanese welcomes everyone, no matter local or a foreigner, or they’re brought up with such good manners that they’ll at least make you feel welcome.
+The Japanese welcomes everyone, no matter local or a foreigner (or is it because I can pass off as Japanese too?), or they’re brought up with such good manners that they’ll at least make you feel welcome.

 To be honest, the Japanese hospitality used to be felt more acutely in Tokyo.
 In recent years, the hospitality level has kinda dropped – perhaps due to the sharp increase in tourist numbers within a short time, and also because a lot of customer service staff are not Japanese (you won’t be able to tell because they’ll still wear name-tags of Jap names).
 You’ll feel the extent of Japanese hospitality stronger, at places further away from Tokyo though.

 2. There are soooooo many things to buy in Tokyo.

 Not sure about you but I love Japanese stuff and brands.
 In fact, I just did a check and confirmed that my current skincare and makeup are all Japanese brands – Labo-Labo (Dr. Ci Labo), Anessa (Shiseido), Haku (Shiseido), Kate Tokyo, SK-II, Maquillage (Shiseido), Canmake, omg.
 Which means I usually make many trips to the best drugstore in the world – Matsumoto Kiyoshi – when I’m in Japan, and will spend a bomb there.

 Besides that, there’s Muji, Isetan, Kiddyland, Uniqlo, Onitsuka Tiger and moreeee.
 There’s something for everyone, from kids to ladies to men.